Susana465/camkii_thesis/40-results.md

 # same as before, most activity of camkii is from autonomous, not due to bound to cam:

-CaMKIIα activation, but not CaMKIIα-CaM binding, integrates Ca2+ pulses.
+This is good stuff: CaMKIIα activation, but not CaMKIIα-CaM binding, integrates Ca2+ pulses.
 This suggests that most of the active CaMKIIα population is in a CaM-independent, autonomous activation state.

 Taken together with our previous studies of CaMKIIα activation during repetitive Ca2+ pulses in the spine6,10, CaMKIIα activation, but not CaMKIIα-CaM binding, integrates Ca2+ pulses.
 This suggests that most of the active CaMKIIα population is in a CaM-independent, autonomous activation state.
 Our kinetic model also predicts that the CaMKIIα bound to CaM accounts for only a small fraction of CaMKIIα activity (~1/4), and most of the activity is from autonomous activation.